morris-y/inklink/README.md

 An open-source platform for crowdsourcing reader feedback on your writing.
 Clone the repo, deploy for free, and get a link you can send to beta readers.

 Readers highlight passages and leave likes, dislikes, comments, and suggested edits.
-The author gets a dashboard with heatmaps, retention curves, and cross-version feedback tracking — all without readers seeing each other's responses.
+The author gets a dashboard with heatmaps, retention curves, and cross-version feedback tracking, all without readers seeing each other's responses.

 ## Features